 - Focusing on employee development (opportunities, resources, assignments).
 Giving employees enough space and resources to develop is key to their engagement, reported Gallup for the Harvard Business Review.

 Processes help you develop and iterate on a long-term employee engagement strategy.
 But there are also employees’ lives outside of their work development, which Susan LaMotte, a veteran Fortune 500 HR head, says is key to driving engagement:

 “[T]he behaviors and values employees cultivated outside work had an intense impact on how they behaved at work.
 When employees pulled into their driveways at the end of a commute, the events and activities that happened next governed their behaviors the following day.”

 This means that developing policies and processes that help employees flourish outside of the exact scope of their office work is key.
 Having a stipend for wellness spending, providing discounts on online courses, creating a “no emailing after 10 pm” rule, hosting happy hours or coding project nights — helping employees to recharge and energize outside of work is key for engagement.

 As your processes and procedures become the basis of your employees’ relationship with their work, development, and managers, you will be building a system that sustains engagement.

 Progress happens with good strategy

-The ideas presented in this article are not ones that can be implemented tomorrow — and that's the point.
-Thinking critically about your management culture, your long-term planning from engagement surveys, and your business processes are designed to be too much for any company to handle at once.
+The ideas presented in this article are not ones that can be implemented tomorrow — and that’s the point.
+Thinking critically about management, long-term planning from engagement surveys, and business processes is work that is inherently too much for any company to handle at once.